 What materials are safe to use in my aquarium?

 Now that we have your attention, relax.
 There are still plenty of items you can use to personalize your fishes’ underwater home.
 The key is to be savvy about the implications and choose your elements wisely.

-- Plastic.
+Plastic.
 Items that are marked food-safe generally make acceptable decorative items, but be careful.
-Don’t use one-use plastic items such as water bottles or unsealed, painted plastic toys, as they can contain toxic chemicals.
+Don’t select one-use plastic items such as water bottles or unsealed, painted plastic toys, as they can contain toxic chemicals.

-- Glass.
-Grandma may have some beautiful glass goblets in her collection that will add color and nostalgia to your fishes’ home, but beware.
+Glass.
+Grandma may have some beautiful glass goblets in her collection that will add color and nostalgia to your fish’s home, but beware.
 Check carefully for any signs of cracks or sharp edges that might do more harm than good.

 What materials should I avoid using in my decorations?

-Naturally, there are just some things that don’t belong in your aquarium.
-Use your best judgment, and when in doubt, just say no. Here are a few good rules of thumb that will help you make educated decisions:
+Naturally, there are some things that don’t belong in your tank.
+Use your best judgment, and when in doubt, just say no. Here are a few good rules of thumb that will help you make educated decisions.

-- Wood.
+Wood.
 Most of the treated wood decorations available in pet stores as well as driftwood are fine; however, all other wooden objects should be avoided.
 Untreated wood can alter the chemistry of the water in your tank.
-And, if you plan to use a piece of driftwood you found on the beach, make sure you boil it for one to two hours to remove any algae or spores it may contain.
+And, if you plan to use a piece of driftwood you found on the beach, make sure you boil it for one to two hours to remove any algae or spores first.